SumUpAnalytics/nucleus-sdk/README.md

 with a message such as 'Too many open files'.

-Once your rapid testing is done in notebook, best is to move to scripts to perform testing and exploration on much larger corpuses.
+Once your rapid testing is done in notebook, best is to move to scripts to perform testing and exploration on much larger corpora.

+## Benchmarks
+The core task, topic modeling, has been benchmarked against Scikit-Learn, Gensim and AWS Comprehend topic models and delivers 100x speed-up with 2x accuracy on a wide range of dataset sizes, complexity and languages.
+More details can be found at www.sumup.ai in Nucleus Solution Brief (https://app.hubspot.com/documents/5812509/view/44612668?accessId=9bf45e)

+Other benchmarks and performance studies are available on SumUp Analytics' blog: www.sumup.ai/blog